 The DNA Database accepts oral swab samples from individuals convicted of a multitude of crimes as mandated under 943.325, Florida Statutes, including, but not limited to sexual assault, lewdness/indecent exposure, murder, robberies, kidnapping, forcible felonies, burglary, felony firearm violations, and thefts.
 The law requires individuals convicted of these offenses to submit a biological specimen (oral swabbing) to the FDLE DNA Database for analysis.
 As of July 1, 2011, samples are also collected from individuals arrested for certain felonies, and FDLE anticipates collecting samples from all felony arrests by January 1, 2019.
 The analysis results allow for the comparison of DNA from unresolved cases to the DNA of both known offenders and that from other unresolved cases in an attempt to identify the perpetrator.
 Florida currently leads the nation in DNA matches averaging more than 3,000 hits per year.

 Many crimes of violence involve the use of firearms whose value as evidence depends to a significant degree on the recovery and submission techniques of the law enforcement agency.
-Analysts in this section perform examinations which include the identification or elimination of bullets, cartridge cases, and shot shells with suspect weapons; the identification or elimination of tool marks with a suspect tool; weapon function and mechanical condition testing; distance determinations from the examination of clothing and/or tissue; restoration of obliterated serial numbers; and imaging of cartridge cases and bullets and searching in the National Integrated Ballistics Information Network database (NIBIN).
+Analysts in this section perform examinations which include the identification or elimination of bullets, cartridge cases, and shot shells with suspect weapons; the identification or elimination of tool marks with a suspect tool; weapon function and mechanical condition testing; distance determinations from the examination of clothing and/or tissue; restoration of obliterated serial numbers; and imaging of cartridge cases and searching in the National Integrated Ballistics Information Network database (NIBIN).

 Latent Prints/Impression Evidence